-Lola Villa: "For two hours, I don't think about anything but my boxing goals!"
+Lola Villa: "For two hours, I don't think about anything except my boxing goals!"

-Lola Villa is a Meef master's student at the Faculty of Education.
-In February and March 2024, she became university kick boxing and savate French boxing champion.
+Lola Villa is a master's student in Meef at the Faculty of Education.
+In February and March 2024, she became the university champion in kickboxing and French savate boxing.

 Family boxing